monkut/github-org-manager/README.md

 # github-org-manager README

-This project is intended to provide tools to make it easier to discover the current state of multiple GITHUB Organizational projects.
+This project provides classes to make it easier to discover the current state of multiple GITHUB Organizational projects.

 ## GithubOrganizationManager class

-The main user interface is through the `ghorgs.managers.GithubOrganizationManager` class.
+The main interface is through the `ghorgs.managers.GithubOrganizationManager` class.

 ### GithubOrganizationManager Methods